duneroadrunner/SaferCPlusPlus/README.md

 ### TMemberObj

 Scope types have built in protection that prevents them from being allocated dynamically.
 But those protections are circumvented if a scope type is used as a member of a class or struct.
 So `TMemberObj<>` is a transparent wrapper that can be used to wrap class/struct member types to ensure that they are not scope types.
 This is particularly relevant in cases when the member type is, or is derived from, a template parameter.
+Note though that this wrapper is no longer really necessary if you're using a conformance-enforcing tool like [scpptool](https://github.com/duneroadrunner/scpptool) that will detect such potential misuses.

 ### Defining your own scope types